TankaJahari/cyclistic.charliesun/README.md

 ## Data Cleaning and Manipulation:

   I chose to use SQL in BigQuery to gather, clean, and analyze our data.
-Because we have 12 large datasets totaling nearly 6 million rows, with 13 columns each, there is too much data to only use a spreadsheet tool.
+Because there are 12 large datasets that total nearly 6 million rows with 13 columns, a spreadsheet tool would be quite unwieldy.

   [Click here for full SQL Query](https://github.com/TankaJahari/cyclistic.charliesun/blob/main/Data%20Cleaning%20and%20Manipulation.sql)